 There were moments of sadness within The Lorax itself.

-From the TV special version, near the end, we hear the song the Once-ler sings to the boy.
-Also, the scenes where the animals are forced to leave, as dark reprisals of their cue music play.
+- From the TV special version, near the end, we hear the song the Once-ler sings to the boy.

-"That's it.
+- "That's it.
 The very last one.
 That may stop you."
 While anyone who's read the book knew it was coming, the way the last chop is portrayed is very poignant.
-For this troper, it's the look... the look on the Once-ler's face when he's knocked out of his comfort zone and shown just what his "glorious" Thneed company has created.
+It's the look... the ''look'' on the Once-ler's face when he's knocked out of his comfort zone and shown just ''what'' his "glorious" Thneed company has created.